Noovolari/leapp/README.md

 Leapp is a Cross-Platform Cloud access App, built on top of [Electron](https://github.com/electron/electron).

-The App is designed designed to **manage and secure Cloud Access in multi-account environments.**.
+The App is designed designed to **manage and secure Cloud Access in multi-account environments.**

 ![Leapp App](.github/images/Leapp-Keynote-pitch.001.png)